chent7/keychron_k7_optical_ansi_qmk_via/readme.md

 ![Keychron K7](https://github.com/chent7/keychron_k7_optical_ansi_qmk_via/blob/master/resources/keyboard.jpeg?raw=true)

-Flash with [Sonix Flasher](https://github.com/SonixQMK/sonix-flasher) There's no need for jumploader
+Flash with [Sonix Flasher](https://github.com/SonixQMK/sonix-flasher) Source should be used with [SonixQMK](https://github.com/SonixQMK/qmk_firmware) and will be unmaintained from me There's no need for jumploader (You can't flash QMK without flashing over it)

 My mod for K7 (Optical RGB)
 * RGB Matrix effects included